 Tip on negotiating benefits

 When it comes to negotiating benefits, do your research (just as you would with salaries) to see what people are being offered at the company in question, in your industry, and even with competitors.
-This will give you more of a case when you negotiate and won’t make your requests seem ridiculous.
+This will give you more of a case when you make your counteroffer and negotiate and won’t make your requests seem ridiculous.

 Also, be mindful of existing company policies.
 For instance, if your company has a strict policy around a benefit, you don’t disregard their policy when making your negotiation request.
 Negotiating your salary and benefits is vital to career success!